BMW Spark Plug Replacement Guide

 The majority of BMW engines use spark plugs with M14 x 1.25 threads.
 The recommended tightening torque for most BMW spark plugs is 30Nm.

-Always verify the correct spark plug torque for your BMW engine by calling your local dealer.
-Your dealer can look up the correct torque if you can provide the VIN.
-Price is per one spark plug or ignition coil.
-You will need as many spark plugs or ignition coils as the number of a cylinder in your BMW.
-Typically four, six, or eight.
+Always call your local dealer to verify your BMW engine’s correct spark plug torque.
+Your dealer can look up the correct torque if you provide the VIN.
+The price is per one spark plug or ignition coil.
+You will need as many spark plugs or ignition coils as the number of cylinders in your BMW.
+Typically, four, six, or eight.

 Frequently Asked Questions

 If your BMW cranks and doesn’t start, either coils or connectors may be loose.
-Spark plugs that are not tightened enough can cause this, as well.
+Spark plugs that are not tightened enough can also cause this.
 Also, incorrect plugs could be a cause, so double-check that as well.

 If your BMW does not crank, you might have a weak battery.

-Also, use a scan tool to check if any errors are stored.
+Also, a scan tool is used to check if any errors are stored.

 What is the average life of BMW spark plugs?

-It varies from 60.000 miles on older generations of engines to 100.000 miles on newer generations.
-However, spark plugs should be changed every 40.000 miles on new turbocharged engines.
-Poor quality fuel, oil consumption, or problems with fuel injection systems can shorten spark plug lifespan.
+It varies from 60,000 miles on older engines to 100,000 miles on newer generations.
+However, spark plugs should be changed every 40,000 miles on new turbocharged engines.
+Poor-quality fuel, oil consumption, or problems with fuel injection systems can shorten spark plug lifespan.

 Recommended BMW spark plug gap?